YUZ128pitt/Towards-OpenVAD/README.md

 ## Experiments
 ### *Data preparation*
-We validate our method on three datasets: [Xd-Violence](https://roc-ng.github.io/XD-Violence/), [UCF-Crime](https://github.com/WaqasSultani/AnomalyDetectionCVPR2018), and [ShanghaiTech Campus](https://roc-ng.github.io/XD-Violence/).
++We validate our method on three datasets: [Xd-Violence](https://roc-ng.github.io/XD-Violence/), [UCF-Crime](https://github.com/WaqasSultani/AnomalyDetectionCVPR2018), and [ShanghaiTech Campus](https://roc-ng.github.io/XD-Violence/).

-The raw data could be found in the linked file, and we use extracted features.
++The raw data could be found in the linked file, and we use extracted features.
 You can dwonload the feature of UCF and ShanghaiTech from [link](https://github.com/tianyu0207/RTFM), and Xd-Violence from [link]()

-Furthermore, to create the Open Set Video anomaly detection scenario which mimics the natural characteristics of anomalous events, we resplit the data.
++Furthermore, to create the Open Set Video anomaly detection scenario which mimics the natural characteristics of anomalous events, we resplit the data.
 The details could be found in [Data splite](https://www.dropbox.com/sh/tc095p4s0l827vi/AABPzvLLIcRUuZ47AtQi3ESaa?dl=0) for replication purpose.

 ### *Runing environment*
 Creat enviroment